 For those who may not know, the best 10 days rule is the concept that missing just the 10 best days in the stock market dramatically reduces your long-term return.
 This is almost always used as a justification for staying fully invested in stocks regardless of the environment.

 What makes it a strawman argument is that it leaves out critical information and misrepresents what an alternative approach might do instead.
 It also assumes that one would intentionally develop a strategy that misses only the best days in the market, which is ridiculous.

 Astute readers will recognize something interesting about the timing of the best 10 days and worst 10 days.
-When observing the 10 best list, one may notice these tend to occur not in favorable environments, but rather in periods of instability and uncertainty.
-In other words, volatility begets volatility.
+Many of the dates on the 10 best list occurred during not-so-favorable environments, during periods of instability and uncertainty.

-WHAT MATTERS MOST: PARTICPATING IN THE BEST, MISSING THE WORST, OR AVOIDING BOTH EXTREMES?
+WHAT MATTERS MOST?
+PARTICPATING IN THE BEST, MISSING THE WORST, OR AVOIDING BOTH EXTREMES?

-The next question a reader may ask is if volatility is, "If volatility is clustering, then what happens if you avoid both the best AND worst days?
+The next question a reader may ask is, "If volatility clusters, then what happens if you avoid both the best AND worst days?
 Further, is there a reliable to way to do so?"
 My response is the same as Hans Landa in "Inglourious Basterds": “That’s a bingo!”

-It just so happens that a simple trend following strategy indicating a buy (or hold) when the average close of the last 10 days is above the average of the last 100 days, and a sell when the inverse is true, would have avoided all 10 of the worst days since 1928.
+It just so happens that a simple trend following strategy that bought (or held) when the average close of the last 10 days was above the average of the last 100 days, and sold when the inverse was true, would have avoided all 10 of the worst days since 1928.

-According to the basic idea of the best 10 days rule, one might assume that performance of this trend following strategy would be severely hindered because it captured just two of the best days.
+According to the basic idea of the best 10 days rule, one might assume that performance of this trend-following strategy would be severely hindered because it captured just two of the best days.